Xanax (Alprazolam) Addiction: Symptoms, Effects and Treatment

 Recognizing Xanax Addiction

-Identifying Xanax addiction involves recognizing general signs of substance abuse and specific symptoms associated with Xanax use.
+Identifying Xanax addiction involves recognizing general signs of substance use and specific symptoms associated with Xanax use.
 Common signs of addiction include:

 • Constant preoccupation with Xanax